For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Turdidae (Thrushes and Allies)

-SWAINSON'S THRUSH (OLIVE-BACKED) (Catharus ustulatus swainsoni) [b]
+SWAINSON'S THRUSH (OLIVE-BACKED) (Catharus ustulatus swainsoni) – Common in foothill areas on both slopes during the northern winter. [b]

 GLOSSY-BLACK THRUSH (Turdus serranus fuscobrunneus) [*]